Episode 286: How to Migrate from Waterfall to Agile (Premium)

-Migrating from using a waterfall-based approach to an Agile approach for your projects is challenging.
+Migrating from using a waterfall-based approach to agile project management is challenging.
 No doubt about it.
 Are there any best practices that you can follow in order to ease the migration pain?

 And of course, I open the discussion by asking Shawn about the #1 success factor to consider for such a migration.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.

 Female voice: The Project Management Podcast’s feature Interview: Today with Shawn Dickerson, Go-To-Market Director for AtTask.

 Cornelius Fichtner:Hello, Shawn and welcome back on the program!

 Shawn Dickerson: Thank you!
 It's very good to be back.
 Appreciate it.